aspose-words/Aspose.Words-Documentation/net/developer-guide/rendering/converting-to-fixed-page-format/specify-rendering-options-when-converting-to-pdf/_index.md

 If you want to export bookmarks as outlines in output PDF, you can use the [DefaultBookmarksOutlineLevel](https://apireference.aspose.com/net/words/aspose.words.saving/outlineoptions/properties/defaultbookmarksoutlinelevel) property.
 This property specifies the default level in the document outline, at which Microsoft Word bookmarks are displayed.
 If the document contains bookmarks in the header/footer of the document, you can set the [HeaderFooterBookmarksExportMode](https://apireference.aspose.com/net/words/aspose.words.saving/pdfsaveoptions/properties/headerfooterbookmarksexportmode) property to [First](https://apireference.aspose.com/net/words/aspose.words.saving/headerfooterbookmarksexportmode) or [All](https://apireference.aspose.com/net/words/aspose.words.saving/headerfooterbookmarksexportmode) in order to specify how they are exported in output PDF.
 The bookmarks in headers/footers are not exported when the value of **HeaderFooterBookmarksExportMode** is [None](https://apireference.aspose.com/net/words/aspose.words.saving/headerfooterbookmarksexportmode).

-The code example below shows how to export bookmarks from the first header/footer of a section:
+The code example below demonstrates how to export bookmarks from the first header/footer of a section:

 {{< gist "aspose-com-gists" "0b968ac8900f80c11e109dffb105f3da" "Examples-CSharp-Rendering-Printing-WorkingWithPdfSaveOptions-ExportHeaderFooterBookmarks.cs" >}}